Beard oil or beard balm? The Doc clears up the confusion!

 Sheabutter: This fat from the nut of the shea tree regulates the skin's moisture content and has a moisturizing effect.
 In addition, it strengthens the horny layer and is particularly effective when used in combination with oils as a balm.
 Above all, the oils improve the poor spreading ability of the shea butter.

-At the end remains: try, try, try.
+In the end, try, try, try.
 Only you can find out which oil combination works best for you.

 Trust the Doc - he’s awesome!